sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 **Transitions** are generally used as a reaction to a user's action - something that changes when you hover or focus or click.

 **Animations** have the ability to be more complicated, can be defined more precisely, and are more flexible.
 They're also more code.
 Of course, they still have to be triggered somehow.
+Angular has a wrapper for many of the base CSS animations called `ngAnimate`.
+However, today we'll look at those base CSS animations.

 It's worth noting that just like visual design, animation is an art.
 If you really like using animation, take some time to research the basic principles of animation for interfaces.
 You (and your users) will be glad you did.